 4. Plug in your OBD-II device

 Once connected, you will be able to use your iOS device’s touch screen to adjust the value of PIDs and configure the emulator.
 The Custom tab allows you to add any supported OBD-II PIDs to the screen as a knob.
 This is done by tapping the top-left icon and choose the PIDs from the list.

 The communication between Freematics OBD-II Emulator and the host device (PC or mobile devices) is done by a pre-defined text-based command set.
 Our GUI software is just implemented on this.
 If you would like to develop your own GUI software or host control hardware, please refer to Freematics OBD-II Emulator Control Command Set.

 The emulator is powered by a DC 12V power adapter (5.5/2.1mm connector).
-The stock power adapter is rated at 1000mA maximum which is enough for emulator itself and common OBD-II device connected to the emulator.
-If your OBD-II device is power consuming (e.g. some old WIFI dongle), we suggest using a power source with higher current rating.
+The stock power adapter is rated at 1000mA maximum which is enough for emulator itself and common OBD devices.
+If your OBD device requires higher power surge, we recommend using a power source with higher rating.
 The emulator accepts DC input up to 30V.

 - Freematics OBD-II Emulator MK2 x 1